-There are two main types of skin cancer.
-The first type is called keratinocyte cancer, which develops in the skin cells called keratinocytes.
-This skin cancer has two main subtypes: basal cell carcinoma (BCC) and squamous cell carcinoma (SCC).
+- Keratinocyte cancer develops in skin cells called keratinocytes.
+It has two main subtypes, basal cell carcinoma (BCC) and squamous cell carcinoma (SCC).

 - Merkel cell carcinoma

 - skin adnexal tumors

 These types account for less than 1 percent of all skin cancers.

 What are the types of skin cancer?

 Skin cancer is the most common form of cancer in the United States.
 More people receive skin cancer diagnoses each year in the United States than all other cancers combined, including breast, prostate, lung, and colon cancer.

 Each case of skin cancer is considered unique if a doctor believes it’s a separate cancer.
 A person may have multiple different types — and cases — of skin cancer.